mtg-toolbox/mtg-toolbox.github.io/docs/MIDI_GENERATION_tools/GrooveTransformerVST/D_Patch Examples.md

 ## Parameter Sequencing using Velocity of Generations

-Instead of using it as a trigger sequencer, we can use to to sequence parameters of a synthesizer using the velocity of the generations!
+Instead of using it as a trigger sequencer, we can use it to sequence parameters of a synthesizer using the velocity of the generations!
+In the following example, we have prepared a virtual modular patch (in [VCV Rack](https://vcvrack.com/)) that uses the velocity of the generations to modulate some parameters of the [Mutable Instruments Plaits module](https://mutable-instruments.net/modules/plaits/).

 [//]: # (<iframe width="800" width="800" height="600" src="{{ site.baseurl }}/assets/videos/used/UsingVelocityFeaturesForParameterSequencing.mp4" frameborder="20" allowfullscreen autoplay="false"></iframe>)